 Finally, take a good, hard look at your list of schools.
 Do you know something about each of them?
 Are these places you’d really like to attend?
 Will they get you where you want to go, whether that be in medical research or clinical service?
 If you’ve completed the secondaries for each school and still can’t answer “yes” to these questions, that is a problem – one you can rectify when you reapply.

 By now, you should have a pretty good idea of any missteps in your application.
 Unfortunately, addressing them is rarely a fast process.
 Often it takes years.
 Many people, fearing the time is ticking away, get impatient and reapply before they’re ready.
 Nine out of ten times, this backfires.

-Instead, reapply when you are at your strongest.
+Instead, take time to reassess your application, address any deficiencies in your record, and reapply when you are at your strongest.
 This will take time, but now that you have a good idea of where you went wrong, you’ll be able to focus your energies, enhance your profile, and ultimately submit a successful application.

-“Presenting Yourself to Medical Schools: Secondaries, Interviews, School Selection & Application Timing” is the third post in our series: Medical School Reapplicant Advice: 6 Tips for Success.
+“Reapplying to Medical Schools: Secondaries, Interviews and School Selection” is the sixth and final post in our series: Medical School Reapplicant Advice: 6 Tips for Success.